 “To prevent your child from bedding-related injuries or death, always place your baby on their back.
 Always keep soft objects, toys, crib bumpers, quilts, comforters, and loose bedding outside of your baby’s sleep area.
 You and your baby should sleep in the same room as well.

 Window blinds can also provide a serious injury risk to your child as well.
-According to a National Safety Council study, 17,000 children six or under visited the emergency room for window blind-related injuries between 1990 and 2015.
+According to a National Safety Council study, 17,000 children six or under-visited the emergency room for window blind-related injuries between 1990 and 2015.
 Dangers can come from using inner, operating, and continuous loop cords which can cause strangulation in younger children.
-Cords are a significant risk because children between 1 and 4 are able to reach them, while not recognizing the danger of becoming entangled by one.
+Cords are a significant risk because children between 1 and 4 can reach them, while not recognizing the danger of becoming entangled by one.

 To prevent window blind-related injuries and deaths, never leave your child unsupervised around a window.
-If you are going to be away from your child, even for a minute, make sure that someone else is around to supervise them.
+If you will be away from your child, even for a minute, make sure that someone else is around to supervise them.
 Try to also replace your corded blinds with cordless blinds, blinds with inaccessible cords, or shutters and draperies.

 Try not to use cotton swabs when attempting to clean your child’s ears.
 Instead, you can use other alternatives.
 They include a plastic tool or even earwax drops.
 However, you should continue to use these products with care.
 If your child’s ear wax issues are severe enough, you should contact an Ear, Nose, and Throat (ENT) doctor who can remove your baby’s earwax in a safe and professional manner.